c4spar/cliffy-manual/command/index.md

 The complete and type safe solution for building command-line interfaces.

-The command module supports type safe options and arguments, input validation, auto generated help, build-in shell completions, and more.
+The command module supports type safe options and arguments, input validation, auto generated help, built-in shell completions, and more.

 ## Usage